tsu-blog/tsu/README.md

 ## Features
 - Minimal UI, emphasis on back-end.
 - Production ready and thoroughly documented.
-- Platform and tool agnostic in final state.
+- Platform and tool agnostic in final state..